opral/monorepo/rfcs/sdk-js/RFC.md

 ### configuration

 Internationalization can be done in many different ways.
 Some things will work across all strategies e.g. how to display a translated `Message` on screen (see [lookup function](#lookup-function)).
-But other things need to be configured because each company/team may have it's own opinion how things should work.
+But other things need to be configured because each company/team may have it's own opinion how on things should work.

 That's why we need some kind of configuration options that an adapter can parse and follow to output different behavior.